Cecilia García Arocha

-Cecilia Carlota García Arocha Márquez (Caracas, Venezuela, 16 September 1953) is the current and the first female rector of the Central University of Venezuela (UCV).
+Cecilia Carlota García Arocha Márquez (Caracas, Venezuela, 16 September 1953) was the rector of the Central University of Venezuela (UCV).
 She is also a dentist who graduated from the same university in 1976.
 She uses both of her father's surnames.

 Early life

 García was born in Caracas, to a family of UCV alumni.
-Her father, Dr. Raúl García Arocha, was a dentist and she soon picked up the skills from him.
+Her father, Raúl García Arocha, was a dentist and she soon picked up the skills from him.
 The García Arocha family have a long history of dentistry in Caracas.
 Her mother is Acela Márquez.

 Career

 García graduated with honours in 1976 from the UCV school of dentistry, she became a professor at the university in the School of Medicine.
 She later held relevant positions within the Faculty of Dentistry as an academic coordinator, the school director, and then became the first female Dean of the faculty.
-After her first term in this role, she was re-selected to continue for three more consecutive terms; the terms of three years each meant she headed Dentistry for twelve successive years (1993-2004).
+After her first term in this role, she was re-elected and held the position for additional three consecutive terms; the terms of three years each meant she headed Dentistry for twelve years (1993-2004).